-"In brief, Stunts is a stunt car racing game that has plenty of cars to drive, plenty of opponents to race (and beat), plenty of cliff hanging stunts to try, and thousands of hours of game playing excitement!
+"In brief, Stunts is a stunt car racing game that has plenty of cars to drive, plenty of opponents to race (and beat), plenty of cliff-hanging stunts to try, and thousands of hours of excitement!
 Stunts is not a realistic racing simulator.
-If you want racing realism there are hordes of other titles out there to choose from.
-[Rather,] Stunts belongs to a distinct genre of games that include other titles such as Stunt Driver and Hard Drivin' II.
-All promise to offer similar features, but Stunts inevitably rates the best due simply to it's perfect controllability, which is sadly lacking in the other titles no matter how much configurability they try to provide.
+[Rather,] Stunts belongs to a distinct genre that includes other titles such as Stunt Driver and Hard Drivin' II.
+All promise to offer similar features, but Stunts inevitably rates the best due simply to it's perfect controllability.

 Stunts has a wide range to choose from, from the slow offroad 4WDs to turbo charged Formula 1 Racing Cars.
-Each car type has it's advantages and disadvantages.
 The 4WDs are slow as snails, but handle well on icy roads.
-The racing cars on the other hand are fast, but are not much fun to drive on icy roads (in fact, it's possible to out drag a F1 car in a 4WD on an icy road over a short distance!)
-You also have the option of driving a manual or automatic gearbox for each car.
+The racing cars on the other hand are fast, but are not much fun to drive on icy roads (in fact, it's possible to out-drag a F1 car in a 4WD on an icy road over a short distance!)
+You also have the option of driving each car with manual or automatic gearbox.
 [The game] has two modes of racing.
 A "practice" mode where you race against the clock (no opponent), and a "competitive" mode where you race against a single opponent.
-There are a range of opponents all with their own various driving strengths.
-Sadly, the opponent intelligence is rather weak in general.
-The toughest opponent is called "Skid Vicious" -- a name to instill fear in would be challengers perhaps?
+The toughest opponent is called "Skid Vicious" – a name to instill fear in would be challengers perhaps?
 His driving sure doesn't!
-In fact, all computer opponents share a high level of driving incompetence.
+In fact, all computer opponents share a high level of incompetence.
 They are slow, will reliably crash on any slightly tricky track, and if they don't, it is unbearably easy to "influence" them into doing so.
 BUT, the computer opponents can still provide a tough challenge if you don't mind racing them in a much slower car.

-It is the presence of the track editor and its operating simplicity that make Stunts a really great game.
+It is the presence of the simple track editor that makes Stunts a really great game.
 You can build tracks with three types of road surfaces, from a solid paved roads to slippery icy roads.
 There are a variety of "standard" road pieces, like corners, chicanes, crossroads, ramps, elevated roads, and banks.
 But the exciting part is the huge number of stunt pieces that you can include in your tracks.
-The range includes tunnels, loops, corkscrews, pipes, half pipes, "slalom" roads (roads with barricades that you have to "slalom" though), and corkscrew ramps.
-In addition there are a number of scenery pieces including buildings of various sizes, trees of various types, ships, and even a tennis court?!
-All these pieces can of course be combined together to make a vast variety of jumps and stunts.
-AND, if you ever tire of the set of provided landscapes for building your tracks on, Stunts also includes a terrain editor as part of it's track editor.
+Tunnels, loops, corkscrews, pipes, half pipes, and "slalom" roads (roads with barricades that you have to "slalom" though).
+In addition there are a number of scenery pieces including buildings of various sizes, trees, ships, and even a tennis court?!
+Stunts also includes a terrain editor as part of the track editor.

-To top it all off, Stunts also includes a 10 minute replay buffer (which is long enough for almost any race!).
-So when you complete that perfect drive, make an incredible recovery from a certain death situation, have a crash that is truly spectacular, or do anything that you want to take a second look at, it's preserved for you in the replay, which you can watch immediately, or save to disk for viewing later.
-Plus, for ultimate viewing scrutiny, the game provides a number of viewing cameras (for both viewing replays and racing from!), including a user controlled viewpoint!
-And of course, you are free to give your replays to your friends, so that they can see your incredible feats of driving."
+To top it all off, Stunts also includes a 10-minute replay buffer (which is long enough for almost any race!).
+So when you complete that perfect drive, make an incredible recovery from a certain-death situation, or do anything that you want to take a second look at, it's preserved for you in the replay.
+Plus, the game provides a number of camera views, for use in both the replays and the races themselves!"

-With great gameplay, literally thousands of hours replayability and endless track design possibilities, it's no surprise that Stunts remains popular over the years, and there are many fan sites on the Web (check Related Links below for a start) as well as literally thousands of fan-made tracks.
+With great gameplay, literally thousands of hours of replayability and endless track design possibilities, it's no surprise that Stunts has remained popular through the years, and there are many fan sites on the Web (check the related links below for a start) as well as literally thousands of fan-made tracks.
 If you want to play only one fun enjoyable, but not necessarily realistic, driving game, Stunts is it.
 Two thumbs up!
-Also, check out TrackMania review on this site for the very best "sequel in spirit" I have ever seen.
+Also, check out the TrackMania review on this site for the very best "sequel-in-spirit" I have seen.